6 Design Challenges For You and Your Team

 Using any camera available to you (an iPhone photo will work just fine), take a maximum of five pictures for your photo story by positioning these objects however you want.
 This will become the photo story.

-Position your pictures accordingly and stick to vectors or visual depiction of the story progression.
+Position your pictures accordingly and stick to vectors or visual depictions of the story progression.
 Avoid using words and sentences as you want the focus to be on the visuals and the story in the design.

 The fast pace of the challenge, along with the conception of a minor storyline, is a sure way to tap your creativity!
 Encourage everyone to not overthink it and just let their creativity flow.